iamvery/testing-workshop/doc/WORKSHOP.md

 ## Isolated Testing

-When adding interfaces, you should realize them in isolation.
+When adding interfaces, you should build them in isolation.
 Of course you will need to have some idea how this new interface will be used, so it's often useful to take a guess or make an assumption like you did by adding `link.title` to the view partial.
 Then you can start by writing an isolated test and then building the behavior needed to make it pass.
 This type of test is sometimes called a "unit test", but folks struggle to agree on what "unit" means.
 The point is, the subject under test is being isolated from the rest of the system, an _isolated_ test.

 ---